browserengineering/book/book/accessibility.md

 ```

 Note that just like clicking on an element, activating an element can
-be cancelled from JavaScript using `preventDefault`.
+be canceled from JavaScript using `preventDefault`.

 We now have configurable keyboard navigation for both the browser and
 the web page content.
 And it involved writing barely any new code,